Chapaev17/eslint-config/ESLINT_MIGRATION_CHECKLIST.md

 ## Migration Notes

+### Plugins Not Yet Migrated

+The following plugins from the original ESLint 8 configuration have not been migrated to ESLint 9:

+- **eslint-plugin-lodash** - Plugin for Lodash usage optimization
+- **eslint-plugin-xss** - Security plugin for XSS prevention (not compatible with ESLint 9)

 ### ESLint 9 Changes to Consider

 1. **Flat Config System**: ESLint 9 uses flat config format instead of traditional config files